w3hc/gov-crosschain/README.md

 forge script script/DeployFactories.s.sol --rpc-url base --broadcast
 ```

+> [!NOTE] We deploy from a static wallet private key, but please note **anyone can deploy the factories to any
+> compatible network**.

 Now deploy a DAO to `op` through the factory contracts with OP as home chain:

 ```bash